contrastguy/Email-Administration-Application/README.md

 # Email-Administration-Application

-## As a IT support specialist, you need to create an aplication to generate emails accounts for the new hires
+## As an IT support specialist, you need to create an application to generate emails accounts for the new hires

 ## What it needs to return:
 <ul>